 If you take off in an easterly direction from the Long Point Lighthouse, you will reach Horney Head Cove in 4.6 km and Cuckold Point in 5.4 km.

 Other hiking choices accessible east of Twillingate include the 6 – 8 km hike to French Beach and Spiller’s Cove.
-The hike offers views of sea stacks, a hole in the wall and more of the exceptionally beautiful, rugged coastline.
+The hike offers views of sea stacks, great beaches a hole in the wall, and more of the exceptionally beautiful, rugged coastline.

-The other option in this area is to do the 7 -8 km Codjack’s Cove Trail.
+Another option in this area is to do the 7 – 8 km Spiller’s Cove/Codjack’s Cove Trail.
 Interesting rock formations, sea stacks and beautiful beaches await.

 Kayaking out of Twillingate